tekdoc/traefik-examples/example_mTLS/README.md

 # Client TLS certificate - mutual TLS (mTLS)

 This example shows a simple configuration of Traefik with client certificate (mutual RLS or mTLS).
-[Mutual TLS](https://medium.com/littlemanco/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401) protect a https service by asking a valid TLS certificate from the client.
+[Mutual TLS](https://medium.com/littlemanco/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401) protect a HTTPS service by asking a valid TLS certificate from the client.

 ## Prerequisites